High-z galaxies with JWST and local analogues -- it is not only star formation: Data

 There is however one point that warrants some discussion.
 This concerns blending/multiple sources within the aperture.
 Like any slit spectrograph, NIRSpec can have multiple sources fall onto the slit and thus have multiple traces.
 Given the depth that NIRSpec can routinely reach, this can introduce some challenges but as emphasised by \citet{masedaAbundantSerendipitousEmission2019} also opportunities.
 In the current dataset there are two clear cases of this: 8277 which has two sources well-separated within the slit, and 3042 which has two sources overlapping.
 For 8277 I have no secure redshift as I can only identify one clear line for the brightest source and none for the fainter, thus there is nothing more to be said about this here.

 However, 3042 offers an interesting case study of a type that one should watch out for in future NIRSpec studies, particularly the deeper ones.

 3042 is rather more complex than it might appear at first glance.
 There is a clear detection of the source in ACS F606W images and it continues to be detected through all NIRCAM images.
 However, the morphology changes dramatically through F090W and into F200W as illustrated in Figure~\ref{fig:3042ill}.
 The colour image on the left on the bottom row combines the F090W, F150W, and F200W images to demonstrate the clear colour difference between the objects.
-The images have been PSF matched using the WebbPSF python package \citep{perrinSimulatingPointSpread2012} to create PSFs and \texttt{pypher} \citep{boucaudConvolutionKernelsMultiwavelength2016a} to calculate the appropriate convolution kernels.

 The simplest interpretation of this is that we have two sources overlapping.
 This has been long recognised to be a challenge with deep MUSE observations \citep[e.g.][]{baconMUSE3DView2015,brinchmannMUSEHubbleUltra2017a,baconMUSEExtremelyDeep2021a} where a secure redshift can be easily found, but the assignment of this to a photometric object can be challenging, adding another axis to the classical spectroscopic confidence assessment.
 This is also the case here and this is likely to happen frequently in deep NIRSpec data as discussed in detail by~\citet{masedaAbundantSerendipitousEmission2019}, and clearly multi-band JWST/HST imaging will be paramount in dechiphering these cases.